 Instead of reading clichés, do extensive research and find out more about the options you are interested in.
 There are many ways you can get information about a particular provider: ask your friend or relative who is already their client (the most reliable yet rarely available source), read reviews (it is generally considered an unreliable source due to the majority of reviews being fake/paid), and analyze statistics.
 To do the latter, you can use online tools that monitor server performance and accumulate a lot of data about hosting providers.
 Using this relevant data, you can find a company that is just as good as it claims.

 Yes, that little check mark does matter.
-Most people click ‘Yes, I’ve read the ToS’ automatically only to find out that there was some surprising information about what you can expect from this company.
-Actually, it is the real offer hidden behind the promo banners with UNLIMITED EVERYTHING and 100% UPTIME (and other things aimed at tricking you into buying from them) on them.
+Most people click ‘Yes, I’ve read the Terms of Services ’ automatically only to find out that there was some surprising information about what you can expect from this company.
+Actually, it is the real offer hidden behind the promo banners with UNLIMITED EVERYTHING and 100% UP TIME (and other things aimed at tricking you into buying from them) on them.

-It is in the ToS that you can find out more about the actual bandwidth, resources (even if the offer is advertised as unlimited everything, it may well be the case that there are many restrictions), and other parameters that often differ from what is praised on the main page.
+It is in the Terms of Services that you can find out more about the actual bandwidth, resources (even if the offer is advertised as unlimited everything, it may well be the case that there are many restrictions), and other parameters that often differ from what is praised on the main page.

-Another reason to read the ToS is that it includes information about the refund policy.
+Another reason to read the Terms of Services is that it includes information about the refund policy.
 Read it carefully.

 - Signing up for Several Years

 Many hosting providers charge less if you subscribe and sign up for three years or so.
+This is the common mistake people make when choosing hosting.
 It is not wise to choose such long-term plan if you do not know anything about this company.
 Buying in bulk always helps you save money, and hosting services are no exception.
 But the chances are you will be dissatisfied with its performance and regret having invested in it.
 It will be much more difficult to move your pages to another hosting given how much money you have already spent on this one.
 Long-term plans are for those who trust a particular company, so if you are not sure it is just the option that you need, it is recommended that you opt for a shorter period.

 - Choosing the wrong plan